Hans Neuendorf

-Hans Neuendorf (born 1937) is a German entrepreneur and art dealer.
+Hans Neuendorf (born 1937) is a German art gallery founder, art dealer and entrepreneur, he has also released several publications.

 Biography

+Early life

-Neuendorf was born in 1937 and grew up during World War II.
-He started in the art business as a teenager, later hosting the first art pop exhibition in Germany.
+Neuendorf was born in 1937 in Hamburg, Germany and grew up during the World War II.
+He started in the art business as a teenager by hitchhiking to Paris to purchase fine art prints by modernist Marc Chagall and Fernand Leger, which he took back to Hamburg to sell.